Fractional CFO for Marketing Agencies: How to Scale Profitably in 2026

 Second: margin truth.
 “We’re doing $200K/month” doesn’t matter if you can’t see gross margin by service line, project, or client segment.

 Third: decision cadence.
 A monthly P&L that shows up late is not an operating system.
 It’s an autopsy.
+Learn when your business should hire a fractional CFO to establish financial discipline and timely reporting.

 When those three are in place, growth decisions get simpler: you can see the cost of adding headcount, you can price with confidence, and you can invest in the offers that actually compound profit.